Current version: 2.01

 Thank you to Austin Babcock for his help with various issues relating to the JOP ROCKET, including his install instructions.
 He is a master of JOP.

 Install Python 2.7.
 The easiest way to do this will be from the website: https://www.python.org/download/releases/2.7/ If you already have Python 3, you will still need to have Python 2.7 as the tool will not work properly with Python 3.
+At this time, the code-base has not been updated to Python 3, as it is over 20,000 lines of code.
 If you have both, you will need to add the special comment:

 to the top of rocket.py.
 Then run with “py rocket.py” rather than “python rocket.py”.
 This will ensure the program is run using Python 2.7.